The Democratic National Convention starts Monday in Chicago. Here's how to watch

 How to watch

-On Wednesday and Thursday night, NPR's politics team will be hosting coverage with analysis throughout the evening.
+On Wednesday and Thursday night, NPR will be hosting live coverage on video with reporters in Chicago and in Washington, D.C.

 The history of the DNC in Chicago